 LANDLORD combines replacement cost, cache object size, and locality by extending both LRU and FIFO to include cost and variable cache object sizes within a cache.
 Since we configured LANDLORD to use LRU, we describe the LRU version.
 LANDLORD associates a cost with each object, which is called L. When an object enters the cache, LANDLORD sets L to H, which is the retrieval cost of the object divided by the size of the object.
 If object eviction is needed, LANDLORD finds the object with the lowest L value, removes it, and ages all of the remaining objects.
 LANDLORD ages pages by decrementing the L value of all remaining objects by the L value of the evicted object.
-Upon reference of an object in the cache, LANDLORD restores its L value to
+Upon its reference in the cache, LANDLORD restores the L value of an object to